code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 https://github.com/code-423n4/2023-02-ethos/blob/73687f32b934c9d697b97745356cdf8a1f264955/Ethos-Core/contracts/CollateralConfig.sol#L63

+Recommended mitigations:

+ Avoids using decimals() function anywhere in the contract

 ##

 ### [10] LARGE MULTIPLES OF TEN SHOULD USE SCIENTIFIC NOTATION

+TYPE : NON CRITICAL (NC)

 Using scientific notation for large multiples of ten will improve code readability